Sales Reports: 7 Free Templates + Real Examples [2026] 2026

 Gross Margin After Fees(Revenue − COGS − platform fees) ÷ revenueThe only margin metric that matters for marketplace sellers.
 Use a COGS calculator to get this right

-Sell-Through RateUnits sold ÷ units availableIndicates inventory efficiency — critical for avoiding dead stock
+Sell-Through RateUnits sold ÷ units availableIndicates inventory efficiency — use the sell-through rate calculator to track this KPI and avoid dead stock

 Channel ProfitabilityNet profit per platform after all deductionsCompares Shopee vs Lazada vs Amazon performance on an apples-to-apples basis